 After the evaluation

-The psychiatrist and/or nurse practitioners may arrive at a diagnosis after the first appointment.
+The psychiatrist or advanced practice registered nurse may arrive at a diagnosis after the first appointment.
 Sometimes, medical evaluation by a primary care provider, as well as psychological, laboratory or other tests, may be recommended to clarify the diagnosis or rule out medical causes.
-Next, you and the psychiatrist and/or nurse practitioner will set up a treatment plan that may include psychiatric medications.
+Next, you and the psychiatrist or advanced practice registered nurse will set up a treatment plan that may include psychiatric medications.
 Thirty-minute follow-up appointments will be scheduled throughout treatment, to monitor your symptoms and response to any medication.
 In the beginning, these visits will be more frequent; as treatment progresses, appointments may be one to three months apart.

 Insurance and billing